Family Engagement Policy and School-Home Compact

 Efforts will be made to ensure parents/caregivers are actively involved in the development, implementation, monitoring, and evaluation of the school’s Title I program, including the following:

-- Provide family members a voice in decision-making on committees, such as family engagement activities (PTA), New multicultural event.
+- Provide family members a voice in decision-making on committees, such as family engagement activities (PTA) and our Parklawn Family Celebration Night

 - Engage caregiver input when developing the School Improvement and Innovation Plan (SIIP), Comprehensive Needs Assessment, the Title I Parent and Family Engagement Policy and Compact and plans for use of Title I family engagement funding.